Introduction

 - Roll over a 401(k) from a former employer.

-- Make a new contribution (see IRA contribution limits).
+- Make a new contribution (subject to annual IRA contribution limits).

 Step 3.
 Create your investment plan